Asd-g/AviSynth-SmoothUV2/README.md

     A clip to process.
 It must be in YUV 8..16-bit planar format and must have at least three planes.

 - radius\
-    Must be between 1 and 7.\
+    Must be between 1 and 7 for 4:2:0 subsampling and between 1 and 3 for 4:2:2/4:4:4 subsampling.\
     Larger values smooth more.\
     Default: 3.